raspberrypilearning/create-your-own-world/en/step_6.md

 ![screenshot](images/world-sign.png)

-+ The `sign` sprite should only be visible in room 1, so add some code to the `sign` sprite to make sure that this happens:
++ The `welcome sign` sprite should only be visible in room 1, so add some code to the `welcome sign` sprite to make sure that this happens:

 ```blocks
 	when flag clicked